vliz-be-opsci/dmbon-assistant/README.md

 ## for people withdocker:
 run following commands in terminal of the root project directory:
-#TODO have a docker solution
+#TODO have a docker solution.
 ```
 sudo docker-compose up
 ```